Bhavesh083/Angular-Learnings/README.md

 Store: It’s like a big container that holds the entire app’s data/states.

+Actions:
-Actions: Actions are used to "describe state changes" in the application.
-They are plain JavaScript objects with a type property that describes the action being performed.
+- Actions are used to "describe state changes" in the application.
+- They are plain JavaScript objects with a type property that describes the action being performed & pay load (thats dispatched from component)

 Reducers:
 - Reducers are pure functions that receive two arguments, the current State of the application & an Action object, it calculate the new state based on the Action that happened, and return that new State.